NoufSalehA/Todo-App/README.md

 In this level, the application includes the following features:

 1. Adding a Todo:
    - Display an input field where users can enter a new todo item.
+Done
    - Include an "Add" button to add the entered todo item to the list.
+Done

 2. Rendering Todo List:
    - Render the list of todos on the screen.